dllllb/neurips2021-nethack-raph/README.md

 **Are there any hardware or time constraints?**

 Your submission will need to complete 128 rollouts in 30 minutes.
-We will run 4 of these in parallel, a total of 512 episodes will be used for evaluation.
+We will run 4 of these in parallel, and a total of 512 episodes will be used for evaluation.
 The episode will timeout and terminate if any action is left hanging for 300 seconds, or 10,000 steps are taken without advancing the in game clock.

-The machine where the submission will run will have following specifications
+The machine where the submission will run will have following specifications:
 * 1 NVIDIA T4 GPU
 * 4 vCPUs
 * 16 GB RAM